Banner Default Image

 Following the WMTemps launch, our leadership team invested significant time to allow for in-person visits to the West Midlands as well as virtual discussions with WME and key figures from councils across the region.
 This included sharing information about the service and its objectives through WME's local channels, participation at events, and garnering national coverage through articles in The MJ and LGA First.
 We also exhibited at key conferences such as the PPMA and LGA to amplify awareness.

-Our robust implementation process, featuring a dedicated Programme Manager and project team, facilitated the swift launch of WMTemps, with six councils signing up within just over a year.
-These councils included Wyre Forest, Bromsgrove & Redditch, Walsall, Telford & Wrekin, and Rugby (sixth council launching March 2024).
+Our robust implementation process, featuring a dedicated Programme Manager and project team, facilitated the swift launch of WMTemps, with seven councils joining to date - Wyre Forest, Bromsgrove & Redditch, Walsall, Telford & Wrekin, Rugby, Newcastle Under Lyme and Shropshire.

 Since launch, we have actively engaged with candidates in the region through various channels, including our website, job boards, council clients' channels, WMJobs mailouts, and participation at local career fairs.